selimanac/defold-tile-raycast/README.md

 # Example

+You can find vision cone and line of sight examples in this project.

 For v1: https://github.com/selimanac/defold-tile-raycast-platformer

-# Usage Examples (ChatGPT)
+# Use Cases(AI Generated)

 ### Ray Casting in Games

 2D Top-Down Roguelikes: Games like "The Binding of Isaac" and "Enter the Gungeon" use ray casting for line-of-sight calculations, bullet trajectory.

-    Wolfenstein 3D and similar pseudo-3D engines: The original Wolfenstein 3D used DDA-based ray casting to create a 3D-like environment from a 2D map
+Wolfenstein 3D and similar pseudo-3D engines: The original Wolfenstein 3D used DDA-based ray casting to create a 3D-like environment from a 2D map.

-    Minecraft uses a variation for block targeting and lighting calculations
+Minecraft uses a variation for block targeting and lighting calculations.

 ### Line-of-Sight Systems

-    Tactical games like "XCOM" and "Into the Breach" use DDA for determining visibility between units Stealth games for guard vision cones and detection systems
+Tactical games like "XCOM" and "Into the Breach" use DDA for determining visibility between units.

+Stealth games for guard vision cones and detection systems.

 ### Procedural Generation

-    Dungeon crawlers like "Rogue Legacy" use it for connecting rooms and ensuring paths are traversable Spelunky and similar games for procedural level interconnections
+Dungeon crawlers like "Rogue Legacy" use it for connecting rooms and ensuring paths are traversable.

+Spelunky and similar games for procedural level interconnections.

 ### Other Applications

-    Tower defense games for targeting and projectile calculations Strategy games for unit visibility and pathing calculations Battle royale games for circle/zone damage calculations across grid terrain
+Tower defense games for targeting and projectile calculations.

+Strategy games for unit visibility and pathing calculations.

+Battle royale games for circle/zone damage calculations across grid terrain.

 # API